David Webb, an American jeweler from the 60s

 Davis Webb’s jewellery combines elegance and technical mastery.
-Using highly skilled craftsmen who are experts in gem-setting and enameling, the jewellery is decorated with shimmering colours.
+Using highly skilled craftsmen who are experts in gem-setting and enameling, his jewellery is decorated with shimmering colours.

 Historical motifs from China, Mexico, Greece and India were used extensively by Webb.
-His travels and frequent visits to the Metropolitan Museum of Art enriched his inspiration.
+His travels and frequent visits to the Metropolitan Museum of Art inspired him greatly.
 He had a real fascination for the geometric forms of Art Deco.

-The jewels trace the evolution of the artist’s style.
+His jewels show the progression of his style.
 From the floral variations of the 1950s to what Vogue magazine called “the fantasy bestiary” in the 1970s.

-The designer also collaborated with some of his famous clients such as Doris Duke, fashion editor Diana Vreeland or Elizabeth Taylor for whom he created unique pieces.
+The designer also collaborated with some of his famous clients such as Doris Duke, fashion editor Diana Vreeland or Elizabeth Taylor with whom he created unique pieces.

 Photographed by Richard Avedon or Irving Penn and praised by Vogue, Harper’s Bazaar and Town & Country, his jewellery made the fashion of the 1960s.
 They appeared regularly in Hollywood films, worn by great actresses such as Doris Day, Susan Hayward and Lana Turner.